Countermeasures for Low Temperature and Freezing Damage in Guizhou’s Spring Tea Gardens

 2. Shallow Cultivation and Fertilization

 To promote the growth of tea plants, management needs to be strengthened.
 After pruning frozen tea plants, combine with weather forecasts to manage fertilization and irrigation; fertilization should generally be completed by early March.
-Use fast-acting fertilizers, ensuring sufficient nitrogen while adding an appropriate amount of potassium fertilizer, and if possible, supplement with amino acid water-soluble fertilizers.
+Use fast-acting fertilizers, ensuring sufficient nitrogen while adding an appropriate amount of potassium fertilizer, and if possible, supplement with amino acid -soluble fertilizers.

 Countermeasures for Low Temperature and Freezing Damage in Guizhou's Spring Tea Gardens-3